arepetti/Tinkwell/Documentation/MQTT-Bridge.md

 The mapping file defines how incoming MQTT messages are translated into Tinkwell measures.
 It's a simple text file where each line represents a parsing rule.
 If no mapping file is provided via the `mapping` property, a default behavior is applied.
 Lines starting with `//` or `#` are treated as comments and ignored.

 Note that **all the rules matching the topic are executed** and produce a value for a measure!

+Use [`tw mqtt match`](CLI.md#tw-mqtt) to check if the rules you're writing correctly match the messages you're expecting.

 ### Default Behavior